cmukgb/booth-cam/README.md

 To keep this up to date:
 * Update the Facebook link on the WordPress site each year.
+* Update the header on the WordPress site before and after Carnival.
+You can see the revision history to see what it was set to for past Carnivals.
 * Switch the symlink to live before build week and back after Carnival.
 * Update the video dimensions.
 In both the timelapse and the live page, change the “top” and “left” attributes on the video.
 The easiest way to find them is